Senior Actuarial Analyst Salary

 Popular Skills for Senior Actuarial Analyst

-Senior Actuarial Analysts report using a pretty varied skill set on the job.
-Most notably, skills in Microsoft Access, SQL, SAS, and Microsoft Excel are correlated to pay that is above average, with boosts between 7 percent and 10 percent.
+Survey results suggest that Senior Actuarial Analysts use a fairly large toolkit of professional skills.
+Most notably, skills in Microsoft Access, SQL, SAS, and Microsoft Excel are correlated to pay that is above average, with boosts between 6 percent and 13 percent.
 Skills that are correlated to lower pay, on the other hand, include Microsoft SQL Server and Data Analysis.
-It is often found that people who know Microsoft Excel also know Microsoft Access.
+It is often found that people who know Microsoft Excel are also skilled in Microsoft Access.

 Pay by Experience Level for Senior Actuarial Analyst